tinyredinc/notes/real_estate/cofund_reif_ts.md

 Cofund REIF is a limited partnership set to be established in Ontario.
 COFUND REIF NO1 GP INC., a corporation incorporated in Ontario, will serve as the "General Partner" of the REIF.
 A Fund Manager will be hired to oversee the day-to-day operations of the REIF.

-## Fund Manager

-An affiliated oranization, COFUND MANAGEMENT INC., to manage and provide services related to the investments in the portfolio.

-## Fund Management Fee

-The fund will pay the Fund Manager 2% of the Assets Under Management (AUM) per year, payable quarterly, for the day-to-day operation of the fund.
-If the actual operational cost of the fund exceeds the 2% of AUM, the Fund Manager is responsible for covering the difference.

 ## GP Performance Incentive

 Different investment classes have distinct waterfall performance incentive mechanisms: